 Over the years, TFF and its teachers have successfully engaged thousands of Chinese university students in English conversation classes.
 TFF has also conducted innovative teacher-training programs at two universities in China.
 In 2006, TFF's founder and president, Bill Ingram, was awarded the Bell Chime Award, the highest honor in China's Hubei Province, for contributions to education and economic development.

 Expanding beyond its China base, TFF also implemented well-received English conversation programs in Guatemala and Kazakhstan and a teacher-training program in Chile.
-In 2012, TFF conducted a much-lauded writing workshop for faculty members at a top university in Bucharest, Romania, as well as a conversation class for students there.
-(No programs in these countries are currently scheduled for 2013; however, if they become available, they will be posted here.)
+In 2012 and 2013, TFF conducted much-lauded programs at a top university in Bucharest, Romania.
+In 2013, the program included both teacher training and academic writing workshops for faculty members as well as a conversation class for students.
+No programs in these countries are currently scheduled for 2014; however, if they become available, they will be posted here.

 TFF's success is closely tied to the quality of its teachers.
 TFF looks for native speakers who are enthusiastic about gaining a deeper understanding of another culture by living in the country and working and interacting with students, faculty, and local residents.

 TFF requires its teachers to have at least a bachelor’s degree as well as teaching or other relevant experience and to be native English speakers.
 Excellent health, stamina, flexibility, and cultural sensitivity are also essential.
 Potential teachers must submit written applications and are interviewed by members of TFF's Board of Directors.
 Accepted teachers participate in intensive training sessions and receive TFF's own extensive resource guide as an aid in lesson planning.